frederic-perez/AmE-dictionary/data/dictionary.md

 __ground-breaking__
 __groundbreaker__ _n_ :three::hammer:
 __groundbreaking__ _adj_ :three::hammer: _Groundbreaking science._
-__groundhog day__ _n_ :two: /GRAUND-hog day/ (Groundhog Day) [:scroll: After the 1993 film Groundhog Day in which the lead character, a television weatherman, relives a day in a time loop] A situation in which events are repeated as if in a loop, especially when such events are of a tedious or monotonous nature.
+__groundhog day__ _n_ :three: /GRAUND-hog day/ (Groundhog Day) [:scroll: After the 1993 film Groundhog Day in which the lead character, a television weatherman, relives a day in a time loop] A situation in which events are repeated as if in a loop, especially when such events are of a tedious or monotonous nature.
 __groundnut__ _n_
 __groundskeeper__
 __groundstroke__ _n_